jay-joshy/allergyguide/content/research/sygma2.md

 #### Puffer and steroid use

-Adherence to the blinded maintenance regimen was the same between groups: around 60%±30%; there was no data on adherence over time.
+Adherence to the blinded maintenance regimen was the same between groups: <span class="hl-yellow">around 60%±30%; there was no data on adherence over time</span>.

 - For PRN doses: 0.52 inhalations ± 0.55/day of Symbicort on average, vs 0.49±0.70/day of terbutaline
 - Less patients required high PRN puffer use at least once in a day for the Budesonide-Formoterol group: 10% vs 15% for >8 inhalations, 4.1% vs 7.4% for >12 inhalations
-- Budesonide-formoterol patients had a 75% lower median daily dose of inhaled glucocorticoid: 66 µg compared to 267 µg.
+- <span class="hl-yellow">Budesonide-formoterol patients had a 75% lower median daily dose of inhaled glucocorticoid: 66 µg compared to 267 µg</span>.
 Median days with systemic steroids was 6 days in both groups.

 #### Adverse Events